wjx1198/MTSSN-WT/README.md

 # MTSSN-WT
-Multi-Task Learning for Pavement DiseaseSegmentation Using Wavelet Transform
+Multi-Task Learning for Pavement Disease Segmentation Using Wavelet Transform